stevenrim/stevenrim/README.md

 # Steven's Cybersecurity Portfolio
 [![My Skills](https://skillicons.dev/icons?i=windows,powershell,kali,bash,azure,python,visualstudio&theme=dark&perline=25)](https://skillicons.dev)

-As an aspiring Security Analyst, I’ve built a portfolio that bridges the gap between my academic studies and real-world security challenges.
-Beyond technical skills, I’ve applied industry frameworks like NIST CSF 2.0, ISO 27001, CIS Controls, MITRE ATT&CK, and Cyber Kill Chain to strengthen security postures, uphold CIA (Confidentiality, Integrity, Availability) principles, and mitigate threats that seek to disclose, alter, or destroy (DAD) data and systems.
+As an aspiring Security Analyst, I have built a comprehensive portfolio that bridges my academic background with real-world security challenges.
+My work leverages industry-leading frameworks—including NIST CSF 2.0, ISO 27001, CIS Controls, MITRE ATT&CK, and the Cyber Kill Chain—to strengthen security postures, uphold the CIA triad (Confidentiality, Integrity, Availability), and mitigate threats targeting data and systems.

-However, my projects have shown me that cybersecurity extends beyond technology and ethical hacking—it requires understanding threat actor motivations, risk management, and how security teams balance defense with business priorities.
-In addition to threat detection and security automation, I’ve worked on vulnerability management, assessing security gaps, prioritizing risks, and implementing remediation strategies to reduce an organization’s attack surface.
-The most effective security teams operate at the intersection of technology, people, and strategy, ensuring security remains resilient and sustainable.
+My projects have deepened my understanding that effective cybersecurity extends well beyond technology and ethical hacking.
+It demands insights into threat actor motivations, risk management, and a balance between defense initiatives and business priorities.
+I have honed skills in threat detection, security automation, and vulnerability management by assessing security gaps, prioritizing risks, and implementing targeted remediation strategies that reduce an organization’s attack surface.
+This holistic approach underscores my belief that the most resilient security teams operate at the intersection of technology, people, and strategy.

-I’m eager to bring my leadership, risk assessment, and technical skills to a Security Analyst role, where I can help organizations identify vulnerabilities, mitigate threats, and strengthen security operations.
+I am eager to bring my leadership, risk assessment, and technical expertise to a Security Analyst role, where I can help organizations proactively identify vulnerabilities, mitigate emerging threats, and strengthen overall security operations.

 Steven aka 9purp0s3